bioly230/WWSI-_programming-_basics/first_semester_C++/Fundamentals_of_Programming,_First_Semester.md

 ![](/first_semester_C++/Converting_from_C_to_F.jpg)

-Adding the "Windows.h" library and using the "getchar()" function, I wanted it to wait for closure until the user presses the "ENTER" key.
-Unfortunately, I made a logical mistake in the application's operation.
-After opening the application in the window (double-clicking) and confirming the data, the application closes.
+While adding the "Windows.h" library and using the "getchar()" function, the programme is expected to wait until the user presses the "ENTER" key.
+Due to an incorrect assumption of the eneter key function (twofold function), the programme cloes itself automatically in this closes.

 ### Next verssion: